Serverless Security- What are the Security Risks & Best Practices?

 The first step is to learn the standard best practices in programming.
 Validating input is, by far, the most important.
 Learning that an input to your system can be malicious regardless of who sends it.
 Parse it correctly, don’t cut corners here.

 Once this is done, the following crucial steps are permissions and secrets.
-Using AWS KMS is a must if you want to manage secrets and keys efficiently while permissions can be managed with ease through IAM Users and Roles.
+Using AWS services such as AWS KMS is a must for efficient secrets and key management while permissions can be managed with ease through IAM Users and Roles.
 Bear in mind, this is most crucial for S3 buckets.
 Secure your buckets immediately because they are the most vulnerable part of the whole system.

 Once you have these key steps taken care of, the rest is just keeping it all working flawlessly.
 This is where monitoring tools come into play.
 You also need to learn how to utilize Dashbird, Cloudwatch, IOPipe, Thundra, or any other similar tool.